x509cert/PS-CertCA/README.md

 Code to setup a Certificate Authority using PowerShell.
 This is for *experimental purposes only* so you don't need to use self-signed certificates.

-So long as the root CA cert is installed in the Root CA store there is no need to use TrustServerCertificate=true in SQL connection strings.
-This mimics a PKI hierarchy without setting up a PKI hierarchy!
+So long as the root CA cert is installed in the Root CA store of a client computer there is no need to use TrustServerCertificate=true in SQL connection strings on that client.
+This mimics a paid-for PKI hierarchy without setting up a paid-for PKI hierarchy!
 All you need to do is change these two lines:

 ```